nmorey/git-maintain/README.md

 If the developers from your project follow this, it removes a lot of the hassle of finding which patch applies to which branches, It will do it for you !

 You can get more infos on how all this works here: https://git.kernel.org/pub/scm/linux/kernel/git/sashal/stable-tools.git/tree/README (stable steal-commits section).
-Note that this was slightly change to better fit the git-topic-branches usecase

 One of the added feature is the ability to blacklist a commit for certain branch.
 (Useful when there is a commit broken in your stable branch but the fix breaks the ABI or simply won't apply.)